Maths Mutt HOME

 Example

-Basic Gantt chart for data given above
+Basic Gantt chart for the data above:

 The workshop can be used on the 29th day.